MarkAnderson166/Cosc320_Group_Project/Assessment Documents/Report 1 - Project Scoping Document/Project Scoping Document.md

 •	It may be difficult obtaining data and feedback from the client timeously due to more pressing commitments.

 ##### Acceptance criteria
-•	The web-site should be visually appealing and easy to use.
+•	The website should be visually appealing and easy to use.

 •	The outcome displayed to the student must be easily understandable.